google/transit/gtfs-realtime/spec/en/trip-modifications.md

 There MAY be multiple `TripModifications` for a given stop pattern.
 It may be desirable to split the trips into multiple modifications e.g. if the `propagated_modification_delay` changes significantly, over the course of the detour.

 The trips created through GTFS-TripModifications modify and replace each specified `trip_id`, and don't create a copy or additional run.
+Modification are applied on the schedule information, like if a static GTFS (CSV) was modified.

-The scheduled stop times of each replacement trip are created from those of the affected trip, by performing the changes listed in modifications.
-Stop sequences are assigned from 1 to n, increasing by 1 for each stop in the trip.
+The scheduled stop times of each replacement trip are created from those of the affected trip, by performing the changes listed in modifications. `stop_sequence` for all stop times are replaced by a new value of 1 to n, starting with 1 on the first stop_time and increasing by 1 for each stop in the trip.
+The trip ID is also replaced by a replacement trip ID (`modifications_id` + `_` + `trip_id`).
 A `TripUpdate` message must be provided to publish real-time arrival/departure times for the replacement trip.

 ## Linkage to TripUpdates

 * A TripUpdate SHOULD be provided using the replacement trip ID (`modifications_id` + `_` + `trip_id`).
-The TripUpdate MAY provide an ETA at the replacement stops.
+    * When the TripUpdate refers to the replacement trip ID, the consumer should behave as if the static GTFS would have been modified with the TripModifications (e.g. `arrival_time`, `departure_time`, `stop_sequence`, `stop_id` on replacement stops)
+    * Providing a TripUpdate with the replacement trip ID is the only way to create predictions at replacement stops
 * If no such TripUpdate is found, TripUpdates for the original `trip_id` will apply to the modified trip.
+    * In this case, the static GTFS information used should be from the static GTFS before any TripModifications applied.
-In this case, no ETA is available at the replacement stops.
+    * Real time can be available to the common stops between the previous trip and the new modified trip, no ETA is available at the replacement stops.

 ##  Modification